 I reserve my exact rules and parameters (set up, instruments, position size, entry, stop loss and exit points) for my basic and premium subscribers.
-My weekly premium member newsletter contains the strategy, as a small part of a holistic investing and trading portfolio approach, and provides the latest set-up as I trade it (once we are back in a bull market regime with long gamma exposure in play).
+My weekly premium member newsletter contains the strategy, as a small part of a holistic investing and trading portfolio approach, and provides the latest set-up as I trade it.

-A key level to watch: the point when gamma flips from long to short
+A key level to watch: the point where gamma exposure flips from long to short

-The gamma flip or volatility trigger works in a similar manner and can be used as one would a traditional support zone (I estimate this trigger point each week in my newsletter)
+The zero gamma flip or volatility trigger can be used as one would a traditional support zone.

-An important part of successful trading is staying in the game when market behavior changes and strategies suddenly do not work anymore and need to be paused.
-The VIX futures term structure is my most reliable indicator to judge when to do this – it tells me when the market regime becomes unsuited for risky assets and strategies (e.g. short volatility strategies).
+An important part of successful trading is staying in the game when market behavior changes and strategies suddenly cease to work.
+The VIX futures term structure is my most reliable indicator to judge when to do this – it tells me when the market regime becomes unsuitable for risky assets and strategies (e.g. short volatility strategies).

-When the index drops to the switching point from long to short gamma we often see a strong reversal to the upside when the volatility trigger acts as a support area.
-But if price breaks through to the downside, we can expect much larger daily moves in either direction than we saw before.
+When the index drops to zero gamma, the switching point from long to short gamma, we often see a strong reversal to the upside as the level acts as a support area.
+But, if price breaks through to the downside, we can expect much larger daily moves in either direction than we saw before.
 Danger in the market increases and exposure to risk should be reduced decisively.

-This often coincides with a volatility spike and an inversion of the VIX futures term structure.
+This usually coincides with a volatility spike and often causes an inversion of the VIX futures term structure.